|

 If parameter n is zero, no new flow will be instantiated and the invoker will continue execution in single-threaded mode.
 Still, the next fork-ending operation will apply to such fork.

-to n
+1 to n for each

 new branch.